David J. Adelman

-David J. Adelman (born March 11, 1972) is a billionaire American businessman and entrepreneur.
-He is the CEO of Campus Apartments, the co-founder and Chair of FS Investments and the founder of Darco Capital Chair.
-In October 2022, Adelman became a co-owner of the Philadelphia 76ers and New Jersey Devils.
+David J. Adelman (born March 11, 1972) is an American businessman and entrepreneur.
+He is the CEO of Campus Apartments, the co-founder and Vice Chairman of FS Investments, and the Founder of Darco Capital.
+Adelman is also a Partner in Harris Blitzer Sports & Entertainment, which owns and operates the Philadelphia 76ers and New Jersey Devils.
+His net worth was estimated by Forbes to be $2 billion in April 2024, ranking him #1,623 on Forbes' global billionaires list.

 Early life and education

 Adelman was born to a Jewish family and is the grandchild of Sam Wasserman, a Holocaust survivor.
 He was raised in Penn Valley, Pennsylvania.
 Starting at the age of 11, the founder of Campus Apartments, Alan Horwitz served as a mentor to Adelman.
 At age 13, Adelman invested $2,000 of his Bar Mitzvah money with Horwitz and Campus Apartments.
 Horwitz invested those $2,000 in off-campus student housing near the University of Pennsylvania.
 At age 17, Adelman purchased his first solely owned investment property.
 Adelman attended Ohio State University and graduated with a degree in Political Science in 1994.
 While in college, Adelman worked in the accounting office and as a leasing agent for Campus Apartments.
 Adelman was accepted into the Temple University Beasley School of Law, but instead opted to become a Property Manager at Campus Apartments.